With prom season upon us, consider these tips to take full advantage of all the photo opportunities.

 Enjoy taking great prom photos!

-John Huegel is a photographer in the Erie, Pennsylvania area who specializes in Seniors, Dance Studio, Families, Weddings and Events.
+John Huegel (jhphotomusic.com) is a photographer in the Erie, Pennsylvania area who specializes in Seniors, Dance Studio, Families and other groups.
 He is active in many charitable and volunteer activities in the Erie area.
-His work can be seen at http://jhphotomusic.com.
-He operates a blog for professional photographers at http://newphotopro.blogspot.com.